StarsStarsStarsStarsStars

 The live version of ‘The Seer’ was a highlight for this reviewer, the rhythmic sections of the song creating delightful tension.
 Glimpses of heavy swing peppered throughout a fast jazz-rock leaning track made for a great shake-up of the atmosphere during the earlier portion of the show – from here, the rest had me hooked.
 The songs that came after ‘Dawn’ were slightly overwhelming and audiences needed time to adjust to the level of musical intellect on show, making the second half of the performance more enjoyable than the first.

-The band concluded with title track ‘Odyssey’, an illustrious performance which culminated in a satisfying and tasteful goodbye full of passion and pride.
+The band concluded with title track ‘Odyssey’, an illustrious performance that culminated in a satisfying and tasteful goodbye full of passion and pride.
 You could hear through Garcia’s saxophone that she was proud of this vibrant new album and ready to continue sharing it with the world.
 A mesmerising and confident show to kick off this tour.

 A multi-faceted artist, musician, and writer, Joshua has always found belonging in the creative sphere.
 Having grown up in Hong Kong, his worldview has always been a collage between the East and the West.
 Since moving to Melbourne in 2020, Joshua has increasingly become fascinated by the people who call it home and the stories they have to tell.